 If you’re using WordPress.com, you might not need to secure hosting separately.
 Because WordPress.com offers hosting services (for a cost), you can decide whether you want to use a third-party provider or stick with the original.

 Pros and Cons of Self-Hosting

-There are plenty of benefits that come from self-hosting your WordPress website, as you would with a WordPress.org site.
+Many benefits come from self-hosting your WordPress website, as you would with a WordPress.org site.
 However, there are also a lot of challenges to be aware of that often make WordPress.com plans preferable.

-The pros of self-hosting include having complete control over everything that goes into the creation of your website, and the ability to manage your website’s security and edit your website’s code.
+The pros of self-hosting include having complete control over everything that goes into creating your website and the ability to manage your website’s security and edit your website’s code.
 You also have the opportunity to find, buy, and install a third-party hosting provider of your choosing, create a custom domain name, and find different themes, plugins, and add-ons that work for your site and needs.
-If you choose the self-hosting route, you use the WordPress platform for free.
+If you choose the self-hosting route, use the WordPress platform for free.

-The cons to self-hosting include having to actually spend the time to find, purchase, and install an ideal third-party hosting provider for your site, learn how to create a domain name, and identify the themes, plugins, and add-ons that make the most sense for your website.
-You also need to have some type of knowledge in web development as you’ll be the one managing your website’s code and updates.
+The cons to self-hosting include having to spend time finding, purchasing, and installing an ideal third-party hosting provider for your site.
+Plus, there’s some manual work associated with learning how to create a domain name, identify the themes, plugins, and enhance your site with add-ons.
+You also need some knowledge in web development, as you’ll be the one managing your website’s code and updates.

-With WordPress.org, you are required to find and install your desired third-party themes, such as StudioPress, Pixelgrade, and Stylemix Themes, on your own.
-WordPress does not offer you access to their free themes the way WordPress.com does, so the level of customization you want to achieve is dependent on your own theme research and the options you decide to implement on your website.
+With WordPress.org, you must find and install your desired third-party themes, such as StudioPress, Elementor, Pixelgrade, and Stylemix Themes, on your own.
+WordPress does not allow access to free themes the way WordPress.com does, so the customization level you want depends on your theme research and the options you decide to implement on your website.